 Apex City of Glasgow Hotel — If you’re after a bit of luxury during your visit to Glasgow, then you won’t be disappointed by this hotel.
 Located within easy distance from all of Glasgow’s attractions, there are a number of plush rooms available, myriad amenities, and a great restaurant-bar located on-site.
 Click here to check their availability

 Airbnb — Airbnb is a great alternative option if you want to have your own flat or save some money while staying in a room in a local’s home.
-There are countless properties available on the platform — like this room with ensuite in the city centre — and if you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+There are countless properties available on the platform — like this room with ensuite in the city centre.
+Click here to browse the best Airbnbs in Glasgow!

 Not quite what you’re looking for?
 Click here to browse more Glasgow hotels!